andrewdavidburt/rep-assess/README.md

 This is Reperio Health's GoLang backend assessment.

 ## Notes from Candidate (Andrew Burt)
-I've uploaded all of this also to a github repo at [].
-I've included full notes to my resolutions to the Objectives below the Objectives section
+I've uploaded all of this also to a github repo at https://github.com/andrewdavidburt/rep-assess I've included full notes to my resolutions to the Objectives below the Objectives section (Notes on Completion of Objectives)

 ## Prerequisite